neilghosh/neilghosh.github.io/_posts/2023/2023-04-04-it-has-been-a-while.md.md

 Firstly - Potential return of Covid is definately one of the concerning me right now.
 Finally people had started to live their lives like pre-covid era but again there are news.
 [New Covid Cases Up By 186% In Maharashtra, 4 Deaths In 24 Hours](https://www.ndtv.com/india-news/new-covid-cases-up-by-186-in-maharashtra-4-deaths-in-24-hours-3920000).
 I don't even see the chart that used to come in google's search result till few months back.
 The only good thing happened in covid is people learned to work remotely be it tech or teaching.
 I see a lot of parents could returned to work while they were forced to take a break to take care of their children at home.
 Well all these are not comparable with the lives lost during covid waves.
 All I can do is to keep an eye on numbers right now and don't forget some hygine and behaviour are applicable always be it covid or not.
 Even if we don't mask up always, washing hands and unessesary pysical contact should be avoided.

-Next, I think the financial slow down
+Next, I think the financial slow down had affected a lot of people I know.
+People have lost their jobs, especially in tech which seemed to be ha

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NzU3Njk5NTddfQ==
+eyJoaXN0b3J5IjpbMzEzMTM0NTk4XX0=
 -->